-Schools must declare their intent to participate in provincials and their intent to opt-up on or before the registration and opt-up deadline and additional players may be added until the 15th of April.

-- B. There shall be a maximum of 16 players on the team roster and 4 coaches.
+- A. Schools must declare their intent to participate in provincials on or before the registration and opt-up deadline and additional players may be added until the 15th of April. - B. There shall be a maximum of 4 coaches.
 For each game a maximum of 16 players can dress and must be designated on the game sheet prior to commencement of game. - C. Two schools may combine to form one team handball team.
 The team will compete under the name of the school with the greatest number of athletes.